-All related costs for using UCSD facilities will be charged to any group using the facilities.
+All related costs for using UC San Diego facilities will be charged to any group using the facilities.
 These charges will include all identifiable costs related to the event, including supervision, equipment, custodial services, utilities, insurance where appropriate and damages.
 A facility use fee charge will be made in accordance with campus policies.

 Support services normally provided to conferences will be available at cost plus overhead.
 Only auxiliary enterprises which have rates established for the general public are exempt from the recovery of overhead expenses.
-These are Bookstore, Housing, Food Services, and Parking.
+These are Bookstore, Housing Dining Hospitality, and Transportation Services.

-External organizations and individuals can purchase goods at retail outlets only; for example, Bookstore, Revelle Sundry Store, Aquarium Bookstore, Coops, but not from University-operated Storehouses.
+External organizations and individuals can purchase goods at retail outlets only; for example, Bookstore, Revelle Sundry Store, Aquarium Bookstore, Co-ops, but not from Marketplace.